18 August 2010 - Case #184

 Gross images:

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Ovarian signet-ring stromal tumor
+Diagnosis: Ovarian signet ring stromal tumor

 Discussion:

-Ovarian signet-ring stromal tumor, first described in 1976 (Cancer 1976;38:166, free full text), is a very rare tumor, with less than 20 cases reported to date.
+Ovarian signet ring stromal tumor, first described in 1976, is a very rare tumor, with < 20 cases reported to date (Cancer 1976;38:166).

-Histologically, it is composed of spindle and round cells, which contain a large cytoplasmic vacuole which displaces the nucleus, resembling a signet-ring.
+Histologically, it is composed of spindle and round cells, which contain a large cytoplasmic vacuole which displaces the nucleus, resembling a signet ring.
 Numerous cells may show intracytoplasmic hyaline globules, which may actually be degenerating erythrocytes phagocytosed by the tumor cells (Ultrastruct Pathol 1995;19:401).
 The tumor cells are immunoreactive for vimentin, actin, inhibin and calretinin.
 They are negative for keratins, mucin and lipid stains.

-The differential diagnosis includes other signet-ring tumors, including Krukenberg tumor, primary or metastatic mucinous carcinoma of the ovary, mucinous carcinoid tumor and clear cell carcinoma.
+The differential diagnosis includes other signet ring tumors, including Krukenberg tumor, primary or metastatic mucinous carcinoma of the ovary, mucinous carcinoid tumor and clear cell carcinoma.
 All of these tumors have some epithelial component that is immunoreactive with keratin.
 Krukenberg tumors are often bilateral or associated with extraovarian tumor.
-The signet-ring cells are immunoreactive for keratin and PAS-diastase, and negative for vimentin (Int J Gynecol Pathol 2004;23:45).
+The signet ring cells are immunoreactive for keratin and PAS diastase and negative for vimentin (Int J Gynecol Pathol 2004;23:45).

-Ovarian signet ring stromal tumor has benign behavior, and excision is curative.
+Ovarian signet ring stromal tumor has benign behavior and excision is curative.